 If people applied the simplicity of verifying truth, the world would immensely change for the better.
 There is a simple method for finding the truth.
+Whether someone is weighing the evidence in law or hearsay and gossip in everyday life, the following legal-historical method allows people to distinguish and discover the truth.
+However, people have biases and presuppositions.
 Many do not always want the truth, the responsibility to examine evidence, or the change that truth would make in them.
-Whether you believe in the Bible or not, all position claiming the truth must bear the burden of proof.
-In the case of the Bible, this book claims all truth and presents the evidence for each person to decide.
+Whether someone believes in the Bible or not, all position claiming the truth must bear the burden of proof.
+In the case of the Bible, this book claims all truth and presents the evidence to all.

 The Standard of Evidence

 Confirming events by two or three primary sources is still the legal maxim of proof.
 This maxim always holds true.
-Even when some collaborate sources to mislead, the deception always shines through in an honest and diligent investigation.
-See, by examining two or more eyewitness sources, false testimonies are found out by finding two or more essential discrepancies between these accounts.
+Even when the guilty collaborate accounts to escape conviction, an honest and diligent investigation can reveal the deception.
+By examining two or more eyewitness sources, two or more essential discrepancies between these accounts discover and expose false testimonies.
 Likewise, two or three primary sources affirm an event when two or more essential points agree within the witnesses’ accounts.
-Rome adopted this principle of affirming truth into its ancient courts (cf. the Roman Corpus of Civil Law).
-Egypt, Greece, India, Crete also used this standard.
+Rome adopted this principle of affirming truth into its ancient courts (cf. Roman Corpus of Civil Law).
+Egypt, Greece, India, and Crete also used this standard.
 The Law of Moses embedded this procedure into Israel’s commonwealth.
 This legal maxim was essential to the founding of English common law and the U.S. judicial system, and now continues.
 “No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court” (U.S. Constitution: Art.
 3, Sect.
 3).
 This legal maxim is so ancient and fundamental that the Bible attributes it to coming from God.

 Facts are facts when verified.
 Verify means “to prove the truth of, as by evidence or testimony; confirm; substantiate.”
 Verifying the truth is one of the purposes of the Bible and something seen throughout its text.
 Few realize the effect that the Bible has had upon proving facts.
 The body of evidence in a court of law, verification of historical events, the sources of honest journalism, and reports of the scientific method rely on this principle as the foundation of discovering facts.
 The Bible carried this principle throughout the centuries unto modern civilization.